 If the injured claimant shares some amount of blame for causing the car accident, it could have an effect on the amount of compensation ("damages") they can receive.
 And in some cases, an injured claimant won't be able to recover anything at all from other at-fault parties, if the claimant is also deemed at fault for the accident.
 The impact that shared fault will have depends on the rules in place in your state.

 (Note that these rules will definitely come into play to impact a plaintiff's case in a car accident lawsuit that ends up going to trial.
 But insurance adjusters keep these rules in mind too, when making (or not making) settlement offers.)

 Pure Comparative Fault States.
 In these states an injured driver who played a role in causing the accident can still collect compensation (damages) from other at-fault parties, at a ratio that mirrors the injured person's share of the fault.
 So, if Dan is 70% responsible for causing the accident, and his damages add up to $10,000, he can still collect $3,000 from other at-fault parties.

 Modified Comparative Fault States.
-In these states, if Dan is injured in a car accident, he can only collect damages from other at-fault parties if he is less than 50 percent responsible for the accident.
+In these states, if Dan is injured in a car accident, he can only collect damages from other at-fault parties if he is less than (or no more than) 50 percent responsible for the accident.
 So, sticking with the above example, if Dan's share of the blame drops to 40%, he can collect $6,000.
 But if he is still deemed 70% responsible, he can't collect anything at all.